Quantum-Assisted Support Vector Regression: Approach

 that accurately predicts $s^{\text{raw}}_\ell$ for an unmarked raw image~$\bm{I}^\text{raw}$.
 By concatenating outputs of these $2L$ models~\eqref{eq:shape_l}, we obtain the face shape~$\bm{s}^\text{raw}$~\eqref{eq:shape_list} of~$\bm{I}^\text{raw}$.
 Thus solving the $2L$ sub-tasks solves the FLD task of predicting the face shape.

 Each sub-task~$\ell$~\eqref{eq:shape_l} involves a nonlinear single-output regression problem, which we solve by employing machine learning.
-Using a dataset~$\mathcal{D}^{(\ell)}$, generated from $\mathcal{D}_\ell^\text{raw}$~\eqref{eq:rawdata_l} by preprocessing operations, the SL agent learns a regression model~$\widehat{\texttt{detect}}_\ell$.
-This model predicts the scaled value of one coordinate of one landmark, as explained thoroughly in the next section.
+Using a dataset~$\mathcal{D}^{(\ell)}$, generated from $\mathcal{D}_\ell^\text{raw}$~\eqref{eq:rawdata_l} by preprocessing operations, the SL agent learns a regression model~$\widehat{\texttt{detect}}_\ell$, which predicts the scaled value of one coordinate of one landmark.
 Due to the nonlinearity property and the high-generalisation capability of SVR~\cite{VMBP10}, we represent each $\widehat{\texttt{detect}}_\ell$ by an $\varepsilon$-SVR model~\eqref{eq:prediction_function_nl} with Gaussian kernel~\eqref{eq:KGaussian}.
-Moreover, we compare between classical and quantum-assisted algorithms by constructing three different $\varepsilon$-SVR models, namely QA-SVR, SA-SVR and SKL-SVR, for each $\widehat{\texttt{detect}}_\ell$.
+This kernel function is typically used for non-linear regressions, and is also the default for the \texttt{kernel} parameter in \texttt{scikit-learn}.
+Moreover, we compare classical and quantum-assisted algorithms by constructing three different $\varepsilon$-SVR models, namely QA-SVR, SA-SVR and SKL-SVR, for each $\widehat{\texttt{detect}}_\ell$.
+The steps involved in the model construction are elaborated in \cref{appendix:workflow}.

-We now construct a landmark-detection model by combining the detection models for~$x$ and~$y$ components of each landmark.
-The landmark-detection model for the $k$th landmark is
+We now construct a FLD model by combining the detection models for~$x$ and~$y$ components of each landmark.
+The FLD model for the $k$th landmark is